garygr2002/Rebalance/README.md

 2. For 'I' rows, match the sum of all 'A' rows given as children
 3. For 'P' rows, match the sum of all 'I' rows given as children

-### Weight
+### Basis Weight

 The basis weight begins in column 120, and may be 8 characters if specified.
 Its content is a non-negative number, possibly with a decimal point.
 For consistency with the similarly-formatted holding file, the software reads the basis weight.
-However, it currently uses the holding weight for no purpose.
+However, it currently uses the basis weight for no purpose.

 ## Code File